• Skip to primary navigation

 closeup picture of raw meatballs on plate

-There are so many variations to make Albondigas, but my absolute favorite way to make them, are with ground beef (85% Lean/15% Fat) and a little bit of Mexican chorizo!
+There are so many variations to make Albondigas, but in my version of albondigas, my favorite way to make them is with ground beef (85% Lean/15% Fat) and a little bit of Mexican chorizo!
 The chorizo really helps bring a smoky element to the meatballs.
-Also, I like adding a little bit of long grain white rice to my meatball mixture.
+Also, I like adding a little bit of long-grain white rice to my meatball mixture.
 Lots of recipes call to throw it into the soup itself or to omit it entirely.

 While it’s not necessary, I like to form my meatballs ahead of time and stick them into the fridge for at least 15-20 minutes before adding to my broth.
 I feel like they hold up better when they are cooking.